• Travel

 by Nicolette Roux of Powerful Mothering

 We are currently in the rainy season here in Ecuador so we started with a trip outside in between the rain to collect some flowers in the garden.
-This was a good chance for my 4 year old work on his cutting skills as he snipped the buds off.
+This was a good chance for my 4-year-old to work on his cutting skills as he snipped the buds off.
 I also asked him to collect some of the dried flowers which contain seeds.
-We made it just in time as the afternoon rain arrived.
-Once inside I used a snack tray to contain all the things we needed to make some art with our collection of goodies.

 cut flowers from the garden

 The kids used the marigold flowers to dip in the paint and stamp on paper.
-My 4 year old said he was making me a flower garden picture which included some seeds stuck in the paint.
+My 4-year-old said he was making me a flower garden picture which included some seeds stuck in the paint.
 Maybe they are there to grow?

 adding seeds to flower art